My Six (6) Year Anniversary as a Writer at HubPages

 So what has changed since I joined Hub Pages?
 Looking back through my hubs I found that two and a half years ago I was searching for poetry hubs to read and I stumbled upon one by a very popular hubber named Nellieanna Hay.
 After leaving a comment on her hub, she kindly reciprocated by reading my hubs "Love and Other Muses" and "In Search of Self-sufficiency."

-This was the turning point for me at HubPages because dear Nellieanna was impressed by my writing and subsequently introduced other hubbers in her circle to my hubs.
+This was the turning point for me at HubPages because dear Nellieanna was impressed by my writing and subsequently introduced other hubbers in her circle to my articles.
 I was kindly accepted into this wonderful group who many of you belong to.
-This gave me a new incentive to write and I suddenly went from having written three hubs in the first three years to writing 56 over the next 12 months.
+This gave me a new incentive to write and I suddenly went from having written three articles in the first three years to writing 56 over the next 12 months.

-So now, after six years, this will be my 226th hub.
-There are many other hubbers who have written more hubs in less time but because of my slow start I am more than happy with what I have achieved.
+So now, after six years, this will be my 226th article.
+There are many other hubbers who have written more articles in less time but because of my slow start I am more than happy with what I have achieved.
 I now have 585 followers (whereas I had none for the first three years).
 This is a case of give and take though.
 If you want genuine followers you need to follow others in return, and so I am following 501 people myself.
 I have even compiled a number of the poems I have written here into an eBook.
 Without HubPages I would never have done that.